nishalparbhu/Boasy_PyPi_Server/README.md

 What this does is call the `Boasy_Pypi_Package_Update` job to update the Pypi index with your new package and/or new version of the package.
-Note if you are implementing this in your pipeline, make sure that you change `boasy_test_package` to the lowercase name of your package with underscores and also that if needed, you change the relative path of the build job to wherever your project is running run relatively on Jenkins.
+Note if you are implementing this in your pipeline, make sure that you change `my_boasy_package` to the lowercase name of your package with underscores and also that if needed, you change the relative path of the build job to wherever your project is running run relatively on Jenkins.

+**Note**: If you are running a pipeline job, then you will need to go into your configuration for the project and enable fetching git tags by choosing `Advanced clone behaviours` and then ensuring that `fetch tags` is ticked.

 ### Manually

 Once you've created a new Python package, to add it to the to the list of Python packages, you will need to modify the